Strange World (film): Box office

-Strange World grossed $38 million in the United States and Canada, and $35.6 million in other territories, for a worldwide total of $73.6 million.Variety and Deadline Hollywood estimated the film would lose the studio $100–197 million, which makes it one of the biggest box-office bombs of all time.
+Strange World grossed $39.1 million in the United States and Canada, and $35.7 million in other territories, for a worldwide total of $74.7 million.
+Variety and Deadline Hollywood estimated the film would lose the studio $100–197 million, which makes it one of the biggest box-office bombs of all time.

 In the United States and Canada, Strange World was released alongside Glass Onion: A Knives Out Mystery and Devotion, as well as the wide expansions of The Fabelmans and Bones and All, and was initially projected to gross $30–40 million from 4,174 theaters over its five-day opening weekend.
 The film made $4.2 million on its first day (including $800,000 from Tuesday night previews), which led to less optimism about it meeting initial box office projections and could debut to as low as $23 million.
 The film ended up debuting even lower than initial re-adjustments, making $11.9 million in its opening weekend (a five-day total of $18.6 million).
 Overall, it ranked in second place at the box office behind Disney's own Black Panther: Wakanda Forever.
 Several publications labeled the film a box office bomb, with The Hollywood Reporter saying was "the worst opening for a Disney Animation Thanksgiving title in modern times" and Variety calling it a "catastrophic result for Disney".
 The low box-office opening was attributed to negative word-of-mouth, large budget overall, the lack of movie theater attendance, the expectation of its streaming release on Disney+ as the result of COVID-19 pandemic, rocky company politics, conservative backlash over inclusion of gay characters, critical reviews, a vague and unremarkable premise, and lackluster marketing compared to other Disney animated films.
 (Note: Attributed to multiple references.)
-Some analysts believe that then-Disney CEO Bob Chapek's decision to send Pixar's, Soul, Luca and Turning Red, straight to Disney+ so that Disney could focus on building its streaming service caused consumer confusion for families.
-When Bob Iger returned as Disney CEO prior its release, the distribution division - which was formerly led by Kareem Daniel - was quickly dismantled.
+Some analysts believe that then-Disney CEO Bob Chapek's decision to send Pixar's recent animated movies, Soul, Luca and Turning Red, straight to Disney+ so that Disney could focus on building its streaming service caused consumer confusion for families.
+When Bob Iger returned as Disney CEO prior its release, the distribution division—which was formerly led by Kareem Daniel—was quickly dismantled.
 Strange World completed its theatrical run in the United States and Canada on February 2, 2023.

-Streaming

-Strange World was the most watched movie worldwide on Disney+ for the last week of 2022 and the first two weeks of 2023.
-It topped the Disney+ chart in almost every country where it was available.